 Foster the use of new technologies that are more environmentally friendly

 The Regulation also sets global warming potential (GWP) limits for a number of applications.
 The following table lists these applications and the dates when their regulatory limits come into effect.

 In order to ensure best practices in the management of halocarbons within Québec, individuals that recover used halocarbons are required to process, dispose, have processed or disposed of by a third party or return them to their suppliers or any other wholesalers.

 Halocarbon suppliers and wholesalers are required to produce annual halocarbon purchase and sales reports.
 Importers of halocarbons for their own use are also required to produce annual purchase reports.
-Anyone receiving or recovering used halocarbons for processing and disposal are required to produce annual returns reports.
+Anyone receiving or recovering used halocarbons for processing and disposal by it or by another person outside Québec is required to produce annual return reports.
 This does not apply to businesses that recover used halocarbons and place them back in the equipment where they were recovered or any other of its owned devices.